STIs are sexually transmitted infections. They are sometimes called sexually transmitted diseases (STDs).

-- Get checked for STIs by going to your doctor, health care provider or a clinic.
+- Get checked for STIs by going to your doctor, health care provider or a center.

 - Don’t use alcohol or drugs before you have sex.
 This can make you forget to use a condom and lead to other unhealthy choices.

 - Talk to your provider about the HPV vaccine.
 This protects you from genital warts and certain reproductive cancers.

 How do I know if someone has an STI?

 The only way to know if someone has an STI is to get tested.
 You can’t tell someone has an STI just by looking at them.
 Since there are no symptoms with some STIs, even the person who has one may not know it!